Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Introduction

 \section{Introduction}

-The advent of the Internet of Things (IoT) and the massive device connections in wireless networks have resulted in the proliferation of new applications utilized by these devices such as augmented reality, face recognition, and health-related applications.
+The advent of the Internet of Things (IoT) and the massive device connections in wireless networks have resulted in the proliferation of new applications utilized by these devices such as augmented reality, face recognition, and health-related applications~\cite{JR:class_opt_prob,JR:class_fog_app}.
 Consequently, the network providers have encountered new challenges to address the task computation requests from these devices in a timely manner.
-In this regard, Mobile Edge Computing (MEC) has emerged as a new approach to reduce the Average Response Time (ART) for the requested tasks by the IoT Devices (IoTDs) and other resource-constrained mobile stations~\cite{JR:edge_vision,JR:edge_comm_pers,JR:surv_EG_tools}.
+In this regard, Mobile Edge Computing (MEC) has emerged as a new approach to reduce the Average Response Time (ART) for the requested tasks by the IoT Devices (IoTDs) and other resource-constrained mobile stations~\cite{JR:het_edge_op_plat,JR:review_edge_ref,JR:fog_stat_art,JR:edge_feat_virtual}.
 In MEC, different components of the wireless networks are empowered with computing resources, which enable them to process the requested tasks by their own servers.
-This alleviates the need to send the tasks to the cloud servers located in distant data centers, and reduces the delay for the applications.
+This alleviates the need to send the tasks to the servers of the clouds located in remote centers, and reduces the delay for the applications.
+Therefore, there has been remarkable research and investigations on MEC, in the recent years.
+These works will be reviewed briefly in the next subsection and after that, we will present the motivation and contributions of this paper.